Database Guide: Bloomberg: Overview

 How to Access

-Available on designated computers in the Makena Capital Trader's Pit of the GSB Library and in RAIL (third floor of Bass Center).
+Available on designated computers in the Makena Capital Trader's Pit of the GSB Library.

 Use SUNet ID/password to log into a Bloomberg workstation, then use the account/password posted on the monitor to log into Bloomberg database.

 Bloomberg provides both historical and real-time financial market and economic data, covering all sectors worldwide.
 It also features analytics, company financials, news, and customizable charting.

 This guide provides a quick introduction to the Bloomberg system.
 For further assistance, contact the GSB Library or check under Support Resources (right).